The CIE Conversion tool converts measurement data into another viewing condition.

 - Under Observer, select the desired observer angle, 2 or 10 degrees.

-- Click Start and the spectral data are converted into colorimetric data for a specific viewing condition.
+- Click Start and the spectral measurement data are converted into colorimetric data for a specific viewing condition.

 Resulting file: Spectral data are converted to Lab during CIE Conversion with the set Illumination and the selected Observer.
 The resulting measurement file contains only Lab values.
 You can then use this file to create profiles.

 Note: Use the CIE Conversion as the last step due to the conversion of spectral data to Lab.

 CIE Conversion with colorimetric data